- We specialise in Tier 1 (Investor) visa category

 The number of days that the applicant is permitted to spend outside of the UK has been increased to 180 days per year.
 Applicants in the first category are eligible to apply for British citizenship after having spent 6 years in the country, while those in the second and third categories are eligible to apply after 5 years of residence in the UK.

 The investment into the British economy can be made as follows

 United Kingdom Government bonds, share capital or loan capital in active and trading companies that are registered in the United Kingdom.
 Investment in share or loan capital in active and trading companies that are registered in the United Kingdom can include investment held in foreign currencies.
-25% of the investment funds can be held in a personal account or invested into real estate.

 Minimum age of main applicant now reduced to 16